balefrost/balefrost.github.io/expression_splicing.md

 Even if we were to generate the template expression tree just once, we still need to walk it every time we call `Splice` to find the occurrences of `Inline`.
 Part of the template pre-processing could find and remember where these placeholders occur.
 In fact, it could also extract subexpressions from the template expression that do not participate in substitution; these subexpressions could be cached and re-used directly.

 Taking that to its logical conclusion, it would be possible to, at runtime, analyze a template expression tree and generate a delegate which would perform the substitution described by the template.
 In other words, the C# compiler would emit code to generate the template expression, and we would run that code once.
 But we would then analyze that resulting expression tree to generate a new delegate at runtime.
 Our delegate's instructions would closely resemble the instructions in the compiler-generated code (the instructions that produced the original expression tree), except that it would also perform expression substitution as it builds the spliced expression.

+Perhaps the best future improvement, though, would be to completely eliminate the need to do any of this at runtime.
+In the same way that the C# compiler now handles string interpolation, it would be neat to see a concrete C# syntax to splice expression trees together (like the fantasy `${ ... }` syntax above).
+But I don't honestly expect that to happen.
+The C# language team only has so many hours in the day, and adding yet another special syntax would only serve to make the language more complex.
+And while string interpolation is useful to everybody, expression splicing is a niche need at best.
+Still, that's not so bad.
+That we were able to build something ourselves just highlights how powerful and flexible the existing mechanism is.